knative/serving/docs/runtime-contract.md

     that tooling which wraps developer code complies with this runtime contract.
-- **Operators** (also known as **platform providers**) provision the compute resources and manage the software configuration of Knative and the underlying abstractions (for example, Linux, Kubernetes, Istio, etc).
+- **Operators** (also known as **platform providers**) provision the compute resources and manage the software configuration of Knative and the underlying abstractions (for example, Linux, Kubernetes, etc).

 ## Runtime and Lifecycle